Add a Tournament Register Coaching & Playing Running Tournaments Help - FAQ Who Is List of Clubs

 Use Sets Play and Finals

-• We see sets play on television, but most bowlers have never had an opportunity to play this exsciting form of the game.
-Sets play has the disadvantage for a one day event in that the whole tournament gan not wait for a couple of games to complete their tiebreakers
+• We see sets play on television, but most bowlers have never had an opportunity to play this exciting form of the game.
+Sets play has the disadvantage for a multi-game one day event in that the whole tournament can not wait for a couple of games to complete their tiebreakers.
+It is certainly good in a two or three game event with finals

 • A one day tournament can have a final at the end of the day.
 For example you could run a one day fours competition with six games of five ends followed by a final of two sets of five ends plus tiebeaker.
 You would play two games, then morning teas, two games then lunch and two games after lunch.
 All would come in and the finalists would be announced and other prizes given.
 The final would then be played.
 This would encourage other players to stay around to watch the final increasing bar takings!!
 Suggestions for making a draw for a multigame tournament are below